thrivedesk/wp-thrivedesk/readme.txt

 Elevate your WordPress support game with ThriveDesk Live Chat.
 Lightning-fast responses, engaging visitor interactions, and a full knowledge base in less than a minute.

 == Description ==
+Your search for [WordPress helpdesk plugin](https://www.thrivedesk.com/wordpress) ends here.
+ThriveDesk is complete support ticketing, live chat and knowledge base solution for WordPress powered website.

-### Live Chat Plugin For WordPress ###
+### Help Desk Plugin For WordPress ###

-[ThriveDesk](https://www.thrivedesk.com) is the ultimate live chat software for WordPress, offering a lightweight and fast assistant that attracts customers without slowing down your site.
+[ThriveDesk](https://www.thrivedesk.com) is the ultimate helpdesk and ticketing software for WordPress, offering a lightweight and fast assistant that attracts customers without slowing down your site.
 With personalized interactions, automated messages, and detailed analytics, it's the perfect solution for enhancing customer support.

-We designed ThriveDesk Live Chat to protect users’ privacy and align with the GDPR rules.
+We designed ThriveDesk helpdesk to protect users’ privacy and align with the GDPR rules.

 https://youtu.be/8aN5UWMOdjg